bharathsudharsan/Edge2Train/README.md

-# Training SVMs on Microcontrollers
+# Support-Vector Machines (SVMs) Training and Inference on Microcontrollers (MCUs)

 We provide *Edge2Train* (E2T) algorithm for all Arduino IDE-supported MCUs.
-E2T can be used to train SVMs (for binary classification tasks) on MCUs.
+E2T can be used for SVMs (for binary classification tasks) training and inference directly on MCU boards.

-## Datasets, MCU boards chosen for training SVMs on MCUs
+## Datasets, MCU boards chosen for SVMs training and inference on MCUs

 ### Datasets